Woodlawn School

 • Why is speaking Spanish important for our society today?

 By the end of 6th grade Spanish, students must be able to: conjugate a verb and demonstrate an understanding of pronoun/verb, article/noun and noun/adjective agreement; as well as write in complete sentences.
+Students should also be able to answer in a complete sentence the following:

 6th Spanish Class Archives